mongodb/specifications/source/retryable-writes/retryable-writes.rst

 ``{setFeatureCompatibilityVersion: 3.6}`` administrative command has been run on the cluster).
-Drivers MUST verify server eligibility by ensuring that ``maxWireVersion`` is at least six, the ``logicalSessionTimeoutMinutes`` field is present in the server's ``isMaster`` response, and the server type is not standalone.
+Drivers MUST verify server eligibility by ensuring that ``maxWireVersion`` is at least six, the ``logicalSessionTimeoutMinutes`` field is present in the server's ``hello`` or legacy hello response, and the server type is not standalone.

 Retryable writes are only supported by storage engines that support document- level locking.
 Notably, that excludes the MMAPv1 storage engine which is